thiagobraga/dotbraga/README.md

 # Dotfiles

 My dotfiles used in development.
+Tested in Ubuntu 18.04.
+Use at your own risk :)

 ## Installation